IAM glossary

 Orphan account

-What is an orphan account?
+What is an orphaned account?

-Identifying orphan accounts and dealing with their arbitration is a key step inIAM.
-This includes measures such as regularly reviewing user accounts, deactivating or deleting unused or unnecessary accounts, and setting up tracking mechanisms to proactively detect and manage orphan accounts.
+Identifying orphan accounts and processing their arbitration is a key step in IAM.
+This includes measures such as regular review of user accounts, deactivation or deletion of unused or unnecessary accounts, and the implementation of tracking mechanisms to proactively detect and manage orphan accounts.

-Find out how to manage your users and their access
+Discover how to manage your users and their access